ROOTS Week 2019

 This year, we’re turning our attention towards Class and Power, in response to a conversation that opened up at ROOTS Week 2018.
 Because this started as a conversation, we’ll be continuing in that spirit – approaching this theme as an open, iterative dialogue among our community of artists and activists.
-The catchy title and artwork will come, but first we want to talk, explore, and engage together around class and power.
 And so we’re starting with questions.
 Questions like:

 - What do we mean by class and class privilege?
 What do we mean by power?
 How are they related?

 - How does class intensify or lessen intersecting identities like race, ability, and gender?
 How is class connected to environmental injustice?